With Hacker-Pschorr at Oktoberfest

 Oktoberfest beer is very special.
 Only 6 Munich breweries are allowed to serve beer at Oktoberfest and Hacker-Pschorr is one of them.
 Every year, the brewmasters from the 6 traditional Munich breweries strive to create an exceptional beer for Oktoberfest visitors.

-Be it a dark beer, amber or blond, the Oktoberfest beer has always been some very special stuff.
-The balanced flavor with malt aroma and a tangy, bitter note give it a distinctive taste.
-The beer must have at least 13.5% original gravity, which gives it 5.7% alcohol by volume.
+The Oktoberfest beer has always been considered an exceptional brew.
+The balanced flavor with malt aroma and tangy, bitter notes give it a distinctive taste.
+The beer is required to have at least 13.5% original gravity, which gives it a 5.7% alcohol by volume.

 During the first years of the Oktoberfest, the Bavarian brewing law from 1539 stipulated that beer could only be brewed between the “Michaeli” or St. Michael’s day on September 29 and St. George’s feast day, April 23.
 It was forbidden to brew in the summer because the boiling process was considered a fire hazard.
 Moreover, bottom-fermented beer needs a temperature between 4–6°C for fermentation.
 Of course, no one wanted to forgo the pleasures of beer drinking in the summer, so a surplus quantity was brewed.
 And such are the origins of the beer known as Märzen.
 The last beer brewed at the end of the brewing season was given a higher gravity to increase its shelf life, since Märzen beer was to be sold throughout the summer and during the fall’s folks festivals.